zik-uralov/daily-jokes/joke_history.md

 The IT engineer says "Hey guys, I have an idea: How about we all get out of the car and get back in".
 - 2025-10-29 21:30:56: What's red and bad for your teeth?
 A Brick. (source: https://icanhazdadjoke.com/)
 - 2025-10-29 21:32:56: Chuck Norris qualified with a top speed of 324 mph at the Daytona 500, without a car. (source: https://geek-jokes.sameerkumar.website/api?format=json)
+- 2025-10-29 21:46:02: Chuck Norris does not 'style' his hair.
+It lays perfectly in place out of sheer terror. (source: https://geek-jokes.sameerkumar.website/api?format=json)